A national workforce development service

 SDF has invested in its capacity to produce e-learning courses so that everyone across Scotland can benefit from some elements of our training, regardless of location or time constraints.

-The first course of this nature to be produced was our e-learning package around NPS, which was designed to meet the needs of workers who come into contact with people who may use New Psychoactive Substances (sometimes known as Legal Highs).
+The first course of this nature to be produced was our e-learning course around NPS, which was designed to meet the needs of workers who come into contact with people who may use New Psychoactive Substances (sometimes known as Legal Highs).

 WDP offers training needs analysis to identify and provide a better understanding of current workforce trends, gaps and priorities and works with ADPs to develop training and workforce development plans to assist the attainment of new skills and abilities and support integration to practice.